Perspective | Larry Nassar is in jail. Why isn’t everyone who ignored his crimes?

 Perspective: At a quiet Senate hearing, four U.S. gymnasts made sure the truth was loud and uncomfortable

-This was fully a year after those FBI studs in the Indianapolis office, agents W. Jay Abbott and Michael Langeman, utterly ignored Maroney’s graphic accounts of Nassar penetrating her, and lying on her while she was naked in hotel rooms in 2011.
+This was fully a year after those FBI studs in the Indianapolis office, agents W. Jay Abbott and Michael Langeman, utterly ignored Maroney’s graphic accounts of Nassar penetrating her and lying on her while she was naked in hotel rooms in 2011.
 After she related her story to the FBI, she testified at Wednesday’s hearing, a male agent was silent for a minute and then said to her, “Is that all?”

 Abbott and Langeman never officially opened an investigation, never even wrote a report, and then later muddied the investigative waters with lies.
-What Abbott did do was troll for jobs with the U.S. Olympic Committee and USA Gymnastics, aided by then USAG president Stephen Penny over beers, according to a July report by Horowitz.
+What Abbott did do was troll for jobs with the U.S. Olympic Committee and USA Gymnastics, aided by then-USAG President Stephen Penny over beers, according to a July report by Horowitz.
 Their conduct led to at least 70 more victims, maybe more than a hundred.
 What should the legal penalty be for that?

-The only other serious law enforcement effort came from the Sheriff’s office in Walker County, Texas, which tried to search the Karolyi Ranch gymnastics training center, where Nassar committed much of his abuse.
+The only other serious law enforcement effort came from the Sheriff’s office in Walker County, Tex., which tried to search the Karolyi Ranch gymnastics training center, where Nassar committed much of his abuse.
 According to an employee, officers were turned away at the direction of Penny, who allegedly ordered the site cleansed of records with Nassar’s name on them and had them sent to him in Indianapolis, where USA Gymnastics is based, before officers could return with a search warrant.
 A Texas grand jury has indicted Penny for destroying or hiding evidence; he has pleaded not guilty.

 No one else seems to have laid an investigative glove on Penny.
 Why?

-Where was the Justice Department’s U.S. Attorney for the Southern District of Indiana in all of this?
+Where was the Justice Department’s U.S. attorney for the Southern District of Indiana in all of this?

 Answer: At the time, the U.S. attorney was a guy named Josh Minkler, who had a history of working closely with Jay Abbott’s office on cases.
 Know what Minkler has been doing as recently as August?
 He’s been Jay Abbott’s personal attorney.